wiseman-timelord/Manage-Wsl-Distro/README.md

 ```

 ### DESCRIPTION:
-Its early works, but the idea is, its possible to install isos offline without using the Ms Store, I'd rather do that with the ISOs I already downloaded.
+Its early works, but the idea is, its possible to install ISOs offline without using the Ms Store, I'd rather do that with the ISOs I already downloaded.
 You would think this would be as simple as installing other microsoft packages offline with a little command, but NOOOOOOOOOOOOOOO.
 The purpose of the project, is to be then able to use wsl2 for non-ROCM AMD torch compatibility, as I have done before but used the store to install, that doesnt seem to work at some point after you mod Windows 10 OS, through so many customizations that you just dont go back.

 ### OUTPUT:
 - Early Version demonstration...